allanramirezgonzalez/allanramirezgonzalez.github.io/_pages/about.md

   - /about.html
 ---

-Economist, i did my bachelor´s degree at the Faculty of Economics of the National Autonomous University of Mexico (UNAM).
+Economist, bachelor´s degree from the Faculty of Economics of the National Autonomous University of Mexico (UNAM).

 Currently, I work as a Researcher Jr at the University Program of Development Studies (PUED) and Research Assistant at the Postgraduate Unit of Economics at UNAM.
 Also at the Faculty of Economics I serve as a Teaching Assistant for the Econometrics I and II courses, mainly leading the R programming labs.

-Research summary:

 At the Postgraduate Unit of Economics, i work with Dr. Arturo Huerta González.
 My research lies at the intersection of heterodox economics, monetary and fiscal policy oriented to growth and economic development.
 I have a strong interest in Modern Monetary Theory (MMT) and Post-Keynesian economics, and their application to public policy development aimed at addressing poverty and inequality.